The Executive Board Leads the Way

 Tim Hopper

-Mr. Hopper holds a BBA in Marketing from the University of Massachusetts at Amherst and an MBA in Entrepreneurship from the Babson College F.W.
+Currently, Tim is focused on guiding startups through the commercialization and strategic planning of innovative healthcare technologies aimed at improving lives.
+He holds a BBA in Marketing from the University of Massachusetts at Amherst and an MBA in Entrepreneurship from Babson College’s F.W.
 Olin Graduate School of Business.
-He resides in Raleigh with his wife of 30 years and has three older children who graduated from local NC universities.
+Residing in Raleigh, North Carolina, with his wife of 30 years, Tim is the proud father of three children, all graduates of local NC universities.

 Alexander "sasha" rabchevsky(pHD)